digenoma-lab/HBW/README.md

 # Hybrid Binning Wengan (HBW)

-HBW is a repository hold code for implementing trio-based binning and bubble graph approaches to diploid assembly but for hybrid genomic reads and tailored for the [Wengan](https://github.com/adigenova/wengan) assembler.
+HBW is a repository hold code for implementing trio-based binning and bubble graph approaches to diploid assembly but for hybrid genomic datasets and tailored for the [Wengan](https://github.com/adigenova/wengan) assembler.

 ## trio binning